farlee2121/DevEssentialsBlog/_posts/Whats-Your-Duck-V2/2022-06-16-2-Design-Tree-and-Incremental-Progress.md

 series: What's your Duck v2
 ---

-# What's your Duck: Fundamental Questions
+# What's your Duck: The Design Tree and Incremental Progress

 This series is about design process and organizing our thoughts for effective development.
-The main goal is to establish a healthy mental model and intuition for effective design process.
+The main goal is to establish a mental model and intuition for effective design process.
 This post explores the fundamental questions "How do we effectively break down problems?", "Can software be perfect?", and "What makes software good?"

 If you haven't considered these questions yourself, take a few moments to write down your thoughts.
-It [boosts the learning process](../../_posts/2022-03-07-Small-Teaching-Review.md#predicting).
+It [aids the learning process](../../_posts/2022-03-07-Small-Teaching-Review.md#predicting).

 ## Design Tree and Effective Work Increments

 We previously explored how software is a design process, and the software lifecycle is a spectrum of clarity.
 This sets the big picture, but leaves the fine-grained process unclear.
-Design trees can help us zoom in and understand the second motivational question "How do we effectively break down problems?".
+The design tree can help us zoom in and understand the second motivational question "How do we effectively break down problems?".

 The design tree is the idea that we can represent all possible design routes as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
 - Each graph node is is a possible decision we could make